Did you know that over 3 million Americans have anemia?

 Foods high in folate (folic acid) include:

 - Beans such as lentils and black-eyed peas

 - Red meat and liver

-Your doctor may send you to a dietitian who can help you in making the best food choices to keep your diabetes and your anemia under control.
-It can be tricky because some foods nutrients are high in fat and should only be eaten in moderation to keep the blood sugar under better control.
+Your doctor may send you to a dietician who can help you make better food choices to keep your diabetes and anemia under control.

 Consequences of anemia in patients with diabetes

 So why it is so important for people with diabetes and anemia to seek treatment?
 There are several reasons!